Key Breed Facts

 The Borzoi has a narrow chest and ribs with a deep brisket that's more evident in older dogs than younger ones.
 Their breastbone is pronounced and their abdomen nicely tucked up which adds a lot of elegance to their look.
 They have quite a bony back, but it is well-muscled and rises in a gentle curve with the highest point being over a dog's last rib.
 This curve is typically more pronounced in males than it is in their female counterparts.

-Loins are powerful, broad and well-muscled with a dog's fallaway being long and muscular.
+Loins are powerful, broad and well-muscled with a dog's fall away being long and muscular.
 A Borzoi's hindquarters are wider than their shoulders which gives these dogs their balance and stability.
 Their thighs are well developed and long with dogs boasting well developed second thighs.
 Back legs are long and very well-muscled and their front feet are oval in shape with closed, well arched toes, while their back feet are more hare-like being shorter with less of an arch.
 Their tail is long and set low being well feathered and which dogs carry gracefully curved.

 They are also known to have a bit of a stubborn streak, which makes them hard to train unless, that is their education is being managed by someone who is familiar with this type of hound.
 The Borzoi is sensitive by nature and as such they do not respond well to any sort of harsh training or correction.
-Because they tend to be aloof and extremely alert, it's essential to know how to handle these large dogs in order to get the best results.
+Because they tend to be aloof and extremely alert, it's essential to know how to handle these large dogs to get the best results.

 The Borzoi can be a little wary when they are around strangers which can border on them being nervous around people they don't already know, but they are affectionate and loyal towards their family becoming valued members of a household and forming strong bonds with their owners.

 Borzois also boast having a high body sensitivity which means they are ultra-aware of touch as well as pain and discomfort they may be feeling.
-This is a two edged sword because if accidentally knocked into, a Borzoi may well whelp even though the knock was only very slight.
-However, their body sensitivity means they can be easier to control when they are put on a lead, although great care has to be taken when correcting them.
+This is a two-edged sword because if accidentally knocked into, a Borzoi may well whelp even though the knock was only very slight.
+However, their body sensitivity means they can be easier to control when they are put on a lead, although great care must be taken when correcting them.
 It also means for such large dogs, the Borzoi tends to be extremely cautious around the home, being extra careful not to knock into things.
 These dogs also have very long memories and if they experience a bad experience, they are very likely to remember it for an extremely long time.

 Although Borzois are quite intelligent dogs, they are notoriously hard to train all thanks to their stubborn streak and their strong desire to take off when the mood takes them.
-With this said, in the right hands and with the correct amount of training which has to be consistent and started when dogs are young, the Borzoi can be trained to be obedient although it would be unwise to let them off their leads in a public park or when walking in the countryside.
+With this said, in the right hands and with the correct amount of training which must be consistent and started when dogs are young, the Borzoi can be trained to be obedient although it would be unwise to let them off their leads in a public park or when walking in the countryside.
 In short, with a lot of patience and understanding of the breed, it is possible to train a Borzoi although they would probably never be 100% obedient.

 The Borzoi is known to be a good-natured dog and for their size, they can be extremely gentle and calm when they are around children and are known to get on pretty well with them as long as playtime does not get too boisterous.
-These large dogs do not like any sort of rough play which means when they are around children, any interaction has to be supervised by an adult to make sure things stay friendly and calm.
+These large dogs do not like any sort of rough play which means when they are around children, any interaction must be supervised by an adult to make sure things stay friendly and calm.
 They are not the best choice for families with very young children.

 For further advice please read our article on Keeping Children Safe around Dogs.